VolkanSah/Web-Interface-for-Running-Python-Scripts/README.md

-# Web Interface for Running Python Scripts via PHP Backend
+# Web Interface for Running Python Scripts (local or public)

 This repository provides a web interface for running various Python scripts via a PHP backend.
 It enables users to input prompts or commands through a web form and execute them using Python scripts, such as ChatGPT, Bard, or other useful Python scripts for developers.
 The results are then displayed back on the web interface.